web-auth/doc/symfony-bundle/firewall.md

 Below an example of a login form using the [Stimulus Controller](../symfony-ux/integration.md).
 Also, please note that:

-* The usenrame field is not required
+* The username field is not required
 * The username field should have the attribute `autocomplete="username webauthn"`&#x20;

 ```twig